MADE IN USA

 22% of total

 *For shipping to AK, HI, US territories, Canada, APO/FPO addresses, and for orders over $1,000, please contact Consumer Care.
-Note that we do not ship to PO Boxes.

 **All value bundles, multi-packs, the EarthBox® Garden Stand, and the EarthBox® Planting Kit already include shipping in their price.
 Please note that you will still be charged a shipping fee against any other items in your cart based on the above table.